If you are an inventor, you may have thought about protecting your inventions. But what protections are available?

 Pharmaceutical drugs or chemical solutions are just some examples of a composition of matter.
 However, alloys can also qualify as a composition of matter since they are made up of two or more metals.

 The USPTO defines process as “an act, or a series of acts or steps that are tied to a particular machine or transform a particular article into a different state or thing.”
 In other words, an invention may qualify as a process if it consists of steps acting in conjunction to produce an end result.

-The steps to create a certain chemical compositions or a specific apparatus can all potentially fall under processes under 35 U.S.C. § 101.
-Moreover, even certain methods of doing business may possibly even qualify if they meet the mandated requirements.
+The steps to create a certain chemical composition or a specific apparatus can all potentially fall under processes under 35 U.S.C. § 101.
+Moreover, even certain methods of doing business may possibly qualify if they meet the mandated requirements.

 What may not be patentable subject matter

-Inventions that do not fall within the enumerated categories set forth by 35 U.S.C. § 101 will most likely not qualify as patentable subject matter and therefore most likely cannot be patented.
+Inventions that do not fall within the enumerated categories set forth by 35 U.S.C. § 101 will most likely not qualify as patentable subject matter and therefore probably cannot be patented.

-Additionally, the United States Supreme Court has also found that:
+Additionally, the United States Supreme Court has found that:

 “[l]aws of nature, natural phenomena, and abstract ideas are not patentable.”

 As a possible policy concern, patenting laws of nature, physical phenomena, and abstract ideas could preempt entire areas of science and technology.

 (For more examples or clarity on patentable subject matter, you can check out the USPTO website and see the examples they set forth on their website.)